LuukasOtero/youtube-dl-for-windows/README.md

 - Create a loop, in my case is `"Reboot"`
 - Set a variable which cannot be modified to contain double quotes.
-- Set a variable which the user has to set (will be the URL).
+- Set a variable which the user has to set (URL).
 - Extract the best audio available.
 - Normally the 2 audio formats that will appear are: `".wbem"` or `".m4a"`.
 No matter which one, they will be converted to `".mp3"` with the program *"FFMPEG"*.
 - Enter the path where to download the songs, in my case is: `-o C:\<folderName>\<folderDownloads>\%%(title)s.^%%(ext)s`